raspbian-addons/raspbian-addons/README.md

 Installation and removal instructions are [here](http://chunky-milk.github.io/raspbian-addons/).

-Many mirrors of the repository are available.
-The install script will soon ask which mirror you would like to use.
+Many mirrors of the repository are now available.
+Thanks to [**hmsjy2017**](https://github.com/hmsjy2017), the install script will ask you which mirror you would like to use.

 ### Having issues?